Mental Health Facilities Orlando, FL

 Orlando Health The Healing Tree

-Orlando Health The Healing Tree is a mental health facility in Orlando, FL, located at 601 West Michigan Street, 32805 zip code area.
+Orlando Health The Healing Tree is a mental health treatment center in Orlando, Florida, located at 601 West Michigan Street, part of the 32805 zip code.
 Orlando Health The Healing Tree provides outpatient treatment.
-Orlando Health The Healing Tree provides individual psychotherapy, group therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
-Additional services offered by Orlando Health The Healing Tree consist of case management and family psychoeducation.
+Orlando Health The Healing Tree also offers couples/family therapy, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Orlando Health The Healing Tree also provides family psychoeducation and case management.

 Learn More